-Missourians should call the state's toll-free abuse and neglect hotline at 1-800-392-0210 to report senior citizens or adults with disabilities suffering from the heat and needing assistance.
+Missourians should make a report of senior citizens or adults with disabilities who are in need of assistance due to the heat.
+Make a report 24/7 online at https://health.mo.gov/abuse or call the state's toll-free abuse and neglect hotline at 1-800-392-0210.
 The hotline operates 7 a.m. to 12 a.m. seven days a week.

 Each year many Missourians suffer from heat-related illnesses, with some cases resulting in death.
 During prolonged periods of high temperatures, using air conditioning – either at home or by seeking shelter in a local cooling center -- is the best preventive measure.

 Missourians should become familiar with the terms used to identify heat hazards: